pilcrowonpaper/malta/docs/pages/basics/setup.md

 ## Generate HTML

-Run `malta`, and your HTML files will be generated in the `dist` directory.
+Run the `build` command to generate HTML files in the `dist` directory, and the `preview` to preview your site at port 3000 (default)

 ```
+malta build
-malta
+malta preview
 ```